Did you know? DZone has great portals for Python, Cloud, NoSQL, and HTML5!

 }

-and the warmUp() method will manipulate a little the collection, to be sure that the internal structure is allocated.
+And the warmUp() method will manipulate the collection to be sure that the internal structure is allocated.

-A timer is used to timeout too long method benchmark, indeed my purpose is not to have a complete benchmark, but just a global idea of what implementations of Collection are efficient for a given method.
+A timer is used to timeout too long method benchmarks.
+Indeed, my purpose is not to have a complete benchmark, but just a global idea of what implementations of Collection are efficient for a given method.

 int nb = 1000000;